MeganerdNL/uki-automation-dracut/README.md

 The default files here assume you have `plymouth` installed and microcode update-files for your kernel: `intel-ucode` if you have an Intel CPU.
 You can change this in de dracut config files in `/etc/dracut`.

 ## Notes
+- If microcode is updated, you need to manually run  `xbps-reconfigure --force linux<x>.<y>`.
+I haven´t found a way to do this in an automated way (tips welcome!).
 - The easiest way to setup Secure Boot in te first place, is via `sbctl`  - install it.
 See [Arch wiki](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot) section on sbctl.
 - Anything you put in `/etc/dracut.conf` or in conf files in `/etc/dracut.conf.d` will **always** be parsed by dracut.
 That is the reason to make 2 seperate configs in `/etc/dracut`: to have the option to have different configs for _normal_ and _fallback_ images that are independent from Void updates.
 - These files will install a normal UKI **and** optionally a fallback UKI per kernel, see Installation section.
 For instance, if you installed `linux` and `linux-lts` kernel packages, you will potentially end up with **4** UKIs (2 normal, 2 fallback).
 - If a minor update of a kernel is installed, these scripts will remove the old files and UEFI entries and replace it with the new ones.
 Only with a new major version (for instance 6.4 becomes 6.5) then new files and entries will be created.
 - You still need to clean old kernels from time to time with `vkpurge`.
 The remove-scripts here are used by vkpurge.
 - Before this automation works as intended, you have to manually set your preferred order with `efibootmgt -o x,y,z`.
 This is also true for every **new** kernel you install.